 Lunch breaks can seem aimless and it is easy to get in the habit of eating your lunch at your desk.
 However, lunch should not be dismissed.
 Factors such as workload, stress and workplace culture can result in employees skipping their lunch break.
 Research suggests that this might not be the best decision for overall productivity, let alone your physical and mental wellbeing.

-Taking a break has many benefits; such as, connecting with colleagues, mindful consumption of lunch, refreshing perspective by getting away from the desk.
-It can improve your mood, improve your perspective on work, reenergise, reduce stress, and increase confidence.
-Even if in the short term, it may feel like you are wasting time, in the long term you will be more productive and happier.
+Taking a break has many benefits; such as connecting with colleagues, mindful consumption of lunch, and refreshing perspective by getting away from the desk.
+It can improve your mood, improve your perspective on work, re-energise you, reduce stress, and increase confidence.
+Even if in the short term, it may feel like you are wasting time, but in the long term you will be more productive and happier.

 Below you will find 14 ideas to try out.
 Which is your favourite?

 - Listen to audio books or a Podcast.

 - 40-minute work-out.